ScaleChain/scalechain/data/docs/layer.md

 ## Net
 The P2P networking layer.
 100% Compatible with Bitcoin.
-To make the protocol compatible, we use netty4 and implement codecs on Codec|Proto layer to convert on-the-wire format to case classes and vice versa.
+To make the protocol compatible, we use Akka Streams and implement codecs on Codec|Proto layer to convert on-the-wire format to case classes and vice versa.

 ## Transaction
 The ScaleChain transaction layer.
 Implements signing a raw transaction, verifying a signed transaction.